QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 Exercise 1
 ----------------

-This exercise is on some matrix operations that arise in certain problems, including when dealing with linear stochastic difference equations
+This exercise uses matrix operations that arise in certain problems, including when dealing with linear stochastic difference equations

 If you aren't familiar with all the terminology don't be concerned --- you can skim read the background discussion and focus purely on the matrix exercise

 With that said, consider the stochastic difference equation